 As President Obama has stated, “When women succeed, America succeeds.”
 By addressing and discussing the unique needs of girls and women of color, it will ensure that no one is left is behind and that all daughters of the nation have the tools and mentorship to reach higher ground.

-To advance, empower, and transform the lives of girls and women of color personally, intellectually, and professionally, and to take action to eliminate the numerous barriers that continue to affect the psychological, emotional, physical, and social well-being, and growth of girls and women of color.
+address the numerous issues that continue to affect the psychological, emotional, physical, and social well-being, and growth of girls and women of color.

 The National Girls and Women of Color Council, Inc., will become the leading organization advancing, empowering and transforming the lives of girls and women of color personally, intellectually, and professionally.